 The 1851 Census shows the family of James T. Simmonds (the spelling changes often) who was 41 years old at the time (born 1810) living in Herefordshire with his wife Mary who was 40 (born in 1811 in Monmouth).
 At that time James’ profession was listed as Tyler Plasterer and Chimney Sweeper.
-James and Mary's children are shown as Julia T. 16 years old; Owen T. 14; Alice T. 9; Thornton 6; Amy T. 3; and Tom T. 1 year old.
+James and Mary's children and ages are shown as Julia T. 16 years old; Owen T. 14; Alice T. 9; Thornton 6; Amy T. 3; and Tom T. 1 year old.
 It is interesting to note that Thornton later had a son he named James, after his father, and a son Owen and daughter Julia named for his siblings.

 The 1861 Census shows Thornton living in the home of James Powell in Monmouthshire at the age of 16 where he was apprenticed as a plumber and painter.
 In 1865 we see that Thornton married Louisa Whittington on December 24, 1865 also in Monmouth.
 Thornton was listed as a bachelor and Louisa a spinster.
 Thornton's profession shows he was a painter and that his father James Thornton Simmons was a Plasterer.
 It shows Thomas Whittington, a Labourer, was the father of Louisa and the couple were married in the Parish Church according to the Rites and Ceremonies of the Established Church.
 The witnesses were J. Jones and Amy Simmons, Thornton’s sister.